Skip to main content

 2. The version is a valid semver string (MAJOR.MINOR.PATCH)

-To run a previously-built version instead of latest:
+To run a previously-built local tag instead of latest:

-GeoEngine loads the snapshotted configuration for that version and runs the corresponding Docker image.
+GeoEngine loads the snapshotted configuration for that tag and runs the corresponding Docker image.
 This works regardless of what the current geoengine.yaml says — the snapshot is self-contained.
-If --ver is omitted, geoengine run always uses latest, which tracks the most recent apply (dev or production).
+If --tag is omitted, geoengine run always uses latest, which tracks the most recent apply (dev or production).

 The latest Tag